factory-helper/factory-helper/README.md

 factory-helper
 =====
+**This is currently considered a _pre-release_ version by the authors.**

 This gem began life as a fork of [stympy's Faker](https://github.com/stympy/faker).

-**This is currently considered a _pre-release_ version by the authors.**
+While the usage examples below use the `FactoryHelper` name, the `Faker` constant remains available, aliased to `FactoryHelper`.
+Thus, the FactoryHelper gem can be used as a drop-in replacement for Faker without requiring any changes to your codebase.

-Its purpose is to facilitate software testing by allowing factories to have a solid source of random data with defined characteristics, but can be used for many other purposes as well as in production code.
+FactoryHelper's purpose is to facilitate software testing by allowing factories to have a solid source of random data with defined characteristics, but the gem can be used for many other purposes as well as in production code.

-It's main use-case is slightly different than Faker and will evolve in that direction, with a primary focus on software testing and not real-looking data.
-Also the plan is to get some new features added, some of which have been stuck in PRs on the original repo, and many are planned by the authors.
+Its main use-case is slightly different than Faker's and will evolve in that direction, with a primary focus on software testing and not real-looking data.
+Many new features will also be added, some based on PRs submitted to the original repo.

 [![Build Status](https://travis-ci.org/factory-helper/factory-helper.svg)](https://travis-ci.org/factory-helper/factory-helper)
 [![Coverage Status](https://coveralls.io/repos/factory-helper/factory-helper/badge.svg)](https://coveralls.io/r/factory-helper/factory-helper)